What is Diamond?

 application code called a searchlet

 to be executed close to storage.
-This
+The OpenDiamond

-platform embodies the
+platform also embodies the

 to